vasille-js/vasille-js/doc/V4-API.md

 # Documentation

 The main goal of the Vasille project is to create a framework which just works as expected.
-No special knowledge required, just HTML, CSS, JavaScript, minimal JSX.
+No special knowledge required, just HTML, CSS, JavaScript.

 ## Table of content
 1. [Components](#components)